Leonard Taylor III: New York Jets

 Taylor signed with the New York Jets as an undrafted free agent on May 3, 2024.
-Taylor made the Jets initial 53 man roster out of training camp as a UDFA.
+Taylor made the Jets' initial 53-man roster out of training camp.
+He made 14 appearances for New York during his rookie campaign, recording one pass deflection, 1.5 sacks, and 24 combined tackles.

+Taylor played in two games for the Jets in 2025, logging one pass deflection and three combined tackles.
 On October 14, 2025, Taylor was waived by the Jets.

 New England Patriots

 On October 16, 2025, Taylor signed with the New England Patriots' practice squad.
+He made three regular season appearances for New England, compiling eight combined tackles.

+In the AFC Championship against the Denver Broncos, Taylor tipped the ball on a game-tying field goal attempt by Broncos kicker Will Lutz in the fourth quarter.
+The Patriots would go on to win 10–7, advancing to Super Bowl LX.
+On February 11, 2026, he signed a reserve/futures contract with New England.